angular-slider/angularjs-slider/README.md

 **onlyBindHandles** - _Boolean (defaults to false)_: Set to true to only bind events on slider handles.

-**onStart** - _Function(sliderId)_: Function to be called when a slider update is started.
+**onStart** - _Function(sliderId, modelValue, highValue)_: Function to be called when a slider update is started.
 If an id was set in the options, then it's passed to this callback.
 This callback is called before any update on the model.

-**onChange** - _Function(sliderId)_: Function to be called when rz-slider-model or rz-slider-high change.
+**onChange** - _Function(sliderId, modelValue, highValue)_: Function to be called when rz-slider-model or rz-slider-high change.
 If an id was set in the options, then it's passed to this callback.

-**onEnd** - _Function(sliderId)_: Function to be called when a slider update is ended.
+**onEnd** - _Function(sliderId, modelValue, highValue)_: Function to be called when a slider update is ended.
 If an id was set in the options, then it's passed to this callback.

 **vertical** - _Boolean (defaults to false)_: Set to true to display the slider vertically.
 The slider will take the full height of its parent.
 _Changing this value at runtime is not currently supported._